 Frank Cordell has earned his reputation as one of the Northwest’s premier insurance recovery lawyers.
 His clients range from multi-national corporations to small businesses and individuals.
 He represents only policyholders–and his reputation within the insurance industry has led to many successful engagements representing insurers in reinsurance and E&O coverage disputes.
 His substantive experience is equally broad, ranging from the newest and most complex commercial coverage lines to high-stakes coverage disputes and bad-faith claims arising under personal-lines policies.

 Frank is a Fellow of the American College of Coverage Counsel, a nationwide, invitation-only organization of preeminent insurance coverage counsel that includes both policyholder and insurer lawyers.
-Frank’s fellowship reflects his 30-year commitment to excellence in the field of insurance recovery.
-This includes vigorous and creative representation of insureds, promoting civility within the insurance coverage bar, and regularly writing and speaking on insurance topics.
-Frank’s writing includes serving as General Editor and chapter co-author of the LexisNexis publication Practice Guide: Washington Insurance Litigation, a practical, step-by-step book addressing all phases of insurance litigation in Washington.
+Frank’s fellowship reflects his three-decade commitment to excellence in the field of insurance recovery.
+This includes vigorously and creatively representing insureds, promoting civility within the insurance coverage bar, and regularly writing and speaking on insurance topics.
+Frank’s writing includes serving as General Editor and chapter co-author of the LexisNexis publication Practice Guide: Washington Insurance Litigation, a treatise addressing all phases of insurance litigation in Washington.

 Frank also maintains an active non-insurance commercial litigation practice, including corporate governance and general contract disputes.
 He often serves as personal counsel to insureds being defended against lawsuits that pose risk of uninsured liability.

 Frank served as law clerk to the Hon.
 H. Emory Widener, Jr., of the U.S. Court of Appeals for the Fourth Circuit.
-Before relocating to found GTTC in 1996, he was an associate with the nationally renowned insurance coverage practice of Covington & Burling in Washington, D.C.
+Before relocating to Seattle as a founder of GTTC in 1996, he was an associate with Covington & Burling’s nationally renowned insurance coverage practice.

 REPRESENTATIVE MATTERS

-• Coverage counsel to Snohomish County after Oso landslide tragedy – On March 22, 2014 a massive landslide killed 43 people in the Steelhead Haven neighborhood near the community of Oso in Snohomish County, Washington.
+• Coverage counsel to Snohomish County after Oso landslide tragedy.
+On March 22, 2014, a massive landslide killed 43 people in the Steelhead Haven neighborhood near the community of Oso in Snohomish County, Washington.
 In the aftermath, victims and their families filed dozens of wrongful death claims against three defendants, including Snohomish County.
 These claims were consolidated in King County into the State’s largest-ever wrongful death action.
-Frank Cordell was selected to represent the County as coverage counsel, and, along with Chelsey Mam and Greg Pendleton, currently is prosecuting litigation against the insurers in federal court in Seattle.
+Frank Cordell was selected to represent the County as coverage counsel, and, along with Chelsey Mam and Greg Pendleton, prevailed on key coverage issues.
+Snohomish County v.
+Allied World Nat’l Assur.
+Co., 276 F. Supp.3d 1046 (W.D.
+Wash.
+2017).

 PROFESSIONAL & CIVIC INVOLVEMENT